Cognigy/Documentation/docs/en/docs/ai/xApp/build-an-xApp.md

 3. To update an initialized session with a new custom-built xApp Page, use one of the following Nodes:
     - [xApp: Show HTML](../flow-nodes/xApp/set-html-xApp-state.md) to provide HTML code.
     - [xApp: Show Adaptive Card](../flow-nodes/xApp/set-AdaptiveCard-xApp-state.md) to build an xApp Page by providing an Adaptive Card in the JSON format.
 4. Submit results of the xApp need to be JSON serializable.
-They are available in the Input object under `data._cognigy._app.payload`.
+The result will be exposed at `input.data._cognigy._app.payload`.
 You can check the submission by `input.data._cognigy._app.payload === "submit"`.
 5. To wait for the xApp user Input in a Flow, use the [Question](../flow-nodes/message/question.md) or the [Optional Question](../flow-nodes/message/optional-question.md) Node.
 The **xApp** type of the Question Node is only considered to be answered if submitted results are available as part of the Input.

 ## Build a custom xApp Node